Nishaku123/EMPLOYEE_BURNOUT_ANALYSIS/README.md

-A machine learning model to check employee burnout rate Employee burnout is a state of physical, emotional and mental exhaustion caused by excessive and prolonged stress.
+A machine learning model to check employee burnout rate.
+Employee burnout is a state of physical, emotional and mental exhaustion caused by excessive and prolonged stress.
 It can have serious consequences on an individual’s well-being and can lead to decreased productivity and job performance.
 In today’s fast-paced and constantly connected world, it is increasingly important to recognize and address the signs of burnout in order to maintain the health and well-being of employees.